-There is one circumstance where the exam board will require a student to withdraw without the right to a resit, and that is for Physics and Physics with Business Studies students who have failed PX110 Physics Laboratory or PX151 Astrophysics Laboratory I.
+There is one circumstance where the exam board will require a student to withdraw without the right to a resit, and that is for Physics, Physics with Astrophysics and Physics with Business Studies students who have failed PX110 Physics Laboratory or PX151 Astrophysics Laboratory I.

-Once the results have been published your tutor will be able to give you more detailed information about your performance.
+Once the results have been published your tutor will be able to discuss your performance.
 If you are required to resit any papers you will receive an email from Registry explaining the procedure and identifying the papers.

 Following the September resits the exam board meets again to consider each candidate's performance.
 The possible outcomes are: